Attorney Eliza Lynch from Joye Law Firm Injury Lawyers Injury Attorneys working at a desk in an office, legal scales visible in background

 In South Carolina, the employer may, in theory, end the employment relationship without giving a reason.
 However, public policy exceptions to at-will employment make it illegal for an employer to fire an employee if doing so breaks the law.
 This includes firing someone for seeking workers’ compensation.

 You may seek reinstatement if you have been fired based on having filed for workers’ compensation in South Carolina.
-Whether you want to get your job back, negotiate a settlement or pursue a lawsuit, a lawyer from Joye Law Firm can help you assert your legal rights.
+Whether you want to get your job back, negotiate a settlement or pursue a lawsuit, a lawyer from Joye Law Firm Injury Lawyers can help you assert your legal rights.

 We would investigate why you were let go from your job to determine whether the employer’s stated reason was valid.
 In addition to interviewing multiple parties at your workplace to determine the sequence of events leading to your dismissal, we would seek a court order for access to certain records, such as: